prathibha20/priceofcar3/README.md

 ## Data Preparation

 Summary of the Data Preparation is as follows:
-- Remove records with Zero Prices
+- Remove records with Zero Prices and Odometer values
 - Remove records where some of the factors are not populated
 - Drop a number of factors (i.e., VIN, id, region etc.) that are not significant in user car price determination
 - Review and remove the other factors (i.e., state, paint color, manufacturer, transmission etc.) and check if they have an impact on car price based on the provided data